 - Crustaceans like crawfish or shrimp and many more.

-Of course, you can use snails for catching various types of fishes all year-round.
+Of course, you can use snails for catching various types of fish all year round.
 Any type of snail will do the trick.
-As snails cohabitate with fish in the waterways, they are an alluring bait for fish.
+As snails cohabitate with fish in the waterways, they are alluring bait for fish.

 What Kind Of Fish Eat Slugs?

 Common fish species found in the freshwater including bass, carp, catfish, pike, perch, and panfish prefer to eat slugs.
 Whereas, most predatory species like catfish and pike don’t typically prefer to feed on small worms like slugs.

 One of the most cumbersome options for amateur fishers is to choose a bait type.
 Though most anglers carry synthetic lures on their fishing trip, I would highly recommend you to use live baits like slugs.
 As live baits are the easiest to use and they are typically cheap as well.

 A fishing leader is a little but efficient device that protects the lures or baits from the sharp edge of the rock and the healthy teeth of the monster.
 It also helps the lures and lines invisible to...

 A Closed face and spin-cast reel refer to the same things.
 It is essential for freshwater fishing.
 Moreover, it is compact and straightforward to use in any severe condition.
 The connection of a...